 Due to the strategic nature of Smart Grid implementation in developing countries, we request contributions from other administrations on technical data and LF measurements as discussed above.

+Regarding the size and complexity of the telecom network needed to support the deployment of the Smart Grid concept over the Brazilian electric grid, the ABRADEE/APTEL study recommended, among others actions, a deep analysis of the spectrum using with the objective to identify and reserve specific frequency bands dedicated for applications in the field and metropolitan areas.

+References

+[1] Presentation: Distributed Generation by Rodrigo Campos de Souza – APTEL Seminar of Mini and Micro Power Generation – Rio de Janeiro – RJ – 8 December 2015.

 Annex 5 Smart grid in the Republic of Korea